reikookamoto/reikookamoto.github.io/_posts/2020-08-03-Eurovision.md

 ## Dataset description

 Luckily, I found a [dataset](https://data.world/datagraver/eurovision-song-contest-scores-1975-2019) that contained all scores given from 1975 until 2019 during the finals and semi-finals.
 I only included observations since the start of the millennium since there was a surge of countries that joined the competition around that time.
 I also want to acknowledge that Eurasia has seen many geopolitical changes during the last 100 years.
 For that reason, I only kept observations belonging to nations that currently exist so that the voting behaviour could eventually be visualized using the world map supported by Altair.
-I should also mention that, while each country gives two sets of points, I only considered the jury vote at the finals since televoting results weren't consistently available over the years.
+I should also mention that, while each country gives two sets of points, I only considered the jury vote at the finals for this analysis since televoting results weren't consistently available over the years.
 If you're curious, the video below provides a thorough explanation of the current voting procedure.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Wd_RHS3f5-4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>